shaderecker/ansible-pihole/README.md

 When maintaining and updating your Pi-hole instances with the `bootstrap-pihole.yaml` and `update-pihole.yaml` playbooks, the first step stops keepalived and therefore shifts the VIP to another instance so that the performance of DNS queries is not impeded.

 ## `sync.yaml`
-This playbook enables the synchronisation of settings between two Pi-hole instances.
+This playbook enables the synchronisation of settings between multiple Pi-hole instances.
-One Pi-hole functions as the primary instance and the other as secondary.
+One Pi-hole functions as the primary instance and the others as secondaries which pull from the primary.
 Syncing is scheduled as a cronjob and set to run two times per day (frequency can be changed [here](roles/sync/tasks/main.yaml#L28)).
 What gets synced:
 - `gravity.db` (Adlists, Domains, Clients, Groups, Group Assignments of all aforementioned items)